 BCM and the McFarland Trusts are subject to the distribution requirements of IRC Section 4942 and, accordingly, must distribute grants that, together with certain related expenses, equal 5% of the average market value of their noncharitable-use assets held during the year, as defined by the IRC, within one year after the end of each year.
-BCM and the McFarland Trusts exceeded their distribution requirements during both fiscal 2013 and 2012.
+BCM and the McFarland Trusts exceeded their distribution requirements during both fiscal years 2014 and 2013.